jkz1one/SignalFlow/risk_ideas.md

 ---

-> Consider integrating these filters as scoring penalties or hard blocks depending on your screener tier and timeframe.
+> Considering integrating these filters as scoring penalties or hard blocks depending on your screener tier and timeframe.
 Some may be flagged via scraper logic, others via enrichment metadata.